Thug Behram: Biography

 While Behram is sometimes suspected of having committed 931 murders, James Paton, an East India Company officer working for the Thuggee and Dacoity Office in the 1830s who wrote a manuscript on Thuggee, quotes Behram as saying he had "been present" at 931 cases of murder, and "I may have strangled with my own hands about 125 men, and I may have seen strangled 150 more."

-The English word 'thug' is in fact borrowed from the Hindi word 'thag' (ठग).
+The English word 'thug' is, in fact, borrowed from the Hindi word 'thag' (ठग).
 The thugs were covert members of a group, and the term 'Thugee' typically referred to an act of deceitful and organised robbery and murder.

 Buhram used his cummerbund or rumāl, with a large medallion sewn into it, as a garrote to execute his killing.
-Through sheer skill, he could cast the rumal to cause the medallion to land at the adam's apple of his victims, adding pressure to the throat when he strangled them.
+He could cast the rumal to cause the medallion to land at the adam's apple of his victims, adding pressure to the throat when he strangled them.